blaize29/blocktest/README.md

 # blocktest
-testing the connection of my project
+testing the connection of my project amongst other things